We're Going to Hang out the Washing on the Siegfried Line: Background and composition

 We're going to hang out the washing on the Siegfried Line.

 Have you any dirty washing, mother dear?

 We're gonna hang out the washing on the Siegfried Line.

 'Cause the washing day is here.

 Leslie Sarony (1897–1985) and Leslie Holmes added some possibly unofficial lines.
-The Sarony and Holmes version put "Mother dear, I'm writing you from somewhere in France" at the start and then, after the main section, added four lines starting "Everybody's mucking in and doing their job".
+The Sarony and Holmes version put "Mother dear, I'm writing you from somewhere in France" at the start and then, after the main section, added four lines starting "Everybody's mucking in and doing their job"..
+The song was also translated in French by Paul Misraki and sung by Ray Ventura.

 The song was recorded by many British musicians during the Second World War, including Arthur Askey, Flanagan and Allen, and Vera Lynn.

 The Allies did not conquer the Siegfried Line until 1945.
 US Army Signal Corps Photo.

 Parody

-A mocking parody was written shortly after the Battle of France by a German songwriter, with translated lines that include:
+A mocking parody was written shortly after the Battle of France by a German songwriter, with lines that include (in translation):